 which gives information about many things, such as:

-- Abnormalities in red and white blood cells, which can be a symptom of infection, kidney disease, bladder cancer, or a blood disorder.
+- Abnormalities in red and white blood cells can be a symptom of infection, kidney disease, bladder cancer, or a blood disorder.

 - Crystals, which can indicate kidney stones.